everywall/ladder/README.md

 - [x] Disable logs
 - [x] Custom User Agent
 - [x] Custom X-Forwarded-For IP
+- [ ] Load domain based ruleset on startup to modify response

 ## Installation

+> **Warning:** If your instance will be publicly accessible, make sure to enable Basic Auth.
+This will prevent unauthorized users from using your proxy.
+If you do not enable Basic Auth, anyone can use your proxy to browse nasty/illegal stuff.
+And you will be responsible for it.

 ### Binary
 1) Download binary [here](https://github.com/kubero-dev/ladder/releases/latest)